Lydorn/mapalignment/projects/mapalign/mapalign_multires/README.md

 - [2_test_aerial_image.align_osm_gt.py](2_test_aerial_image.align_osm_gt.py)

 Instructions in the scripts will help you in changing relevant parts (comments starting with "CHANGE").
-You can read the next section to learn more about the details of the method.
+You can read the next sections to learn more about the details of the method.

 # Training